nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 5
 00:00:14,172 --> 00:00:18,394
-[SPEAKER_00]: You've been talking to Jordan on some stuff.
+[SPEAKER_00]: I know you've been talking to Jordan on some stuff.

 6
 00:00:18,374 --> 00:00:23,119